-NACWA expresses its deep appreciation to Eric Rothstein for his work on this paper and his commitment to advancing these innovative financing approached on behalf of the water sector.
+NACWA expresses its deep appreciation to Eric Rothstein and Jim Beard for their work on this paper and their commitment to advancing these innovative financing approached on behalf of the water sector.
 NACWA members with questions or comments on this document can contact Nathan Gardner-Andrews, NACWA's General Counsel & Chief Advocacy Officer.